diego-torres/project-estimation/README.md

 ## About
 Project Estimation App helps teams create, share, and manage project estimates using proven methodologies.
 It leverages PatternFly React components for a professional look and feel.

+### Initial offering creation

+**Important:** Before using the Project Estimation App or its API to add files to a GitHub repository, you must initialize the repository with at least one commit (such as a README or .gitignore file).
+The GitHub API cannot create files in a repo with no branch.

+To initialize a repository:
+- Manually create a README or any file in the repo via the GitHub web UI, or
+- Use the GitHub API to create an initial commit/branch.

+Once the repo is initialized, you will be able to create/update files as expected.

+Use the latest template at https://red.ht/ConsultingScopingTemplate.
+Organize tabs from left to right as you complete them.
+Add participants, fill in opportunity info, and normalize the document title.
+Check Portfolio Hub for existing offerings and import if applicable.
+Complete the Project Complexity Matrix with client input.
+Review and write business outcomes, tasks, weekly tasks, legal words to avoid, risks, out of scope items, prerequisites & assumptions, and training recommendations.

 ## Features
 - Create and manage projects
 - Estimate tasks using PERT and other models